GetMetaMap/metamap-android-sdk/docs/mati_android_sdk.md

 key: `fixedLanguage` <br/>
 value: locale code of language

+**_NOTE_: The language locale is the 2-letter [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) for the language's country of origin.
+For instance, Portuguese would use Portugal's code, `pt`.**

 ### Example: Set the Language Code for Spain

-To set the language code for Spain to Spanish, we would set the `fixedLanguage` parameter to `es" `
+To set the language code for Spain to Spanish, we would set the `fixedLanguage` parameter to `es`.

 **Java**